Mirsmog/mirsmog/README.md

-#### <div align="center">An ordinary developer who enjoys coding.
+#### <div align="">An ordinary developer who enjoys coding.
 My main focuses are frontend and backend development, and I have an interest in computer science.
-I just enjoy the process and welcome new challenges.

-Let’s create something cool together! 🚀</div>
+I just enjoy the process and welcome new challenges. <br/>Let’s create something cool together! 🚀</div>

 <br/>